bcoca/collection/collections.rst

 Docs
 -----

 TBD.
-Mostly we intend to keep documentation for the collection here.
+Intended to keep documentation for the collection here.

 Plugins
 -------